lake-wg/authz/draft-selander-ace-ake-authz.md

 ## Domain Authenticator {#domain-auth}

-The domain authenticator has a private key and corresponding public key PK_V used to authenticate to the device.
+The domain authenticator has a private key and a corresponding public key PK_V used to authenticate to the device.

 The domain authenticator needs to be able to locate the authorization server of the device for which the LOC_W is expected to be sufficient.
 The communication between domain authenticator and authorization server is mutually authenticated and protected.
 Authentication credentials and communication security used with the domain authenticator is out of scope, except for as specified below in this section.